DeepakVadgama/deepakvadgama.github.io/_posts/poems/2014-12-20-my-aftermath.md

 When you blame yourself it is a new low..
-Well, no end in sight even after 2 years of being solo
+No end in sight even after 2 years of being solo

 I doubted myself, my abilities, my USP..